 Family Housing offers 26 transitional housing units for families with children under 18 who are moving directly from homelessness.
 Families receive safe, secure temporary housing with case management and support services designed to stabilize families and help them secure permanent housing.
 During their stay, all residents work toward greater self-sufficiency, and adults strive to become employed or participate in educational or job training programs.

-Phyllis Gutierrez Kenney Place, which will offer 33 units of permanent housing with supportive services for single individuals, is scheduled for completion in late December 2013.
+Phyllis Gutiérrez Kenney Place, which will offer 33 units of permanent housing with supportive services for single individuals, is scheduled for completion in late December 2013.
 Located across the street from Santos Place, the program will provide case management, access to resources, and community connections for formerly homeless men and women.
-(We are currently accepting referral forms from providers only for this housing; please see the "To Apply" section below for forms.)
+(The waiting list for Phyllis Gutiérrez Kenney Place is currently closed.
+We will not be accepting referrals at this time, and will notify all applicants of their status in the next few weeks.)

 Santos Place offers 42 transitional housing units for single homeless men and women – including veterans – with three ADA-accessible units.
 Residents receive ongoing case management from referring agencies and a wide array of onsite support services, and they may stay for up to two years.